livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1239422182841_display.png)

 In the **FillInData** handler we are setting the menuhistory based on the value of pData that is passed in.
+As there is only a single button in the **Rating** column template, we can refer to it as *button 1 of me*.

 #### menuPick ####

 ![](images/media_1239422596775_display.png)

-We can add a a **menuPick** handler to the column behavior script in order to accomplish our goal.
+We can add a **menuPick** handler to the column behavior script in order to accomplish our goal.
 When the user makes a selection from the option menu the **menuPick** message is sent by the engine.
 We can then use the **SetDataOfIndex** command to update the value for the column.